luke-a-rogers/pbsedm/README.md

 An R package to implement some of the methods of empirical dynamic modelling

-The name `pbsEDM` combines our workplace, the Pacific Biological Station (PBS) in British Columbia, Canada, with empirical dynamic modelling (EDM), the focus of the package.
-The package was developed in conjuction with a manuscript currently under review.
+This package complements our new paper:

+Edwards, A.M, L.A.
+Rogers, and C.A.
+Holt (2024).
+Explaining empirical dynamic modelling using verbal, graphical and mathematical approaches.
+Ecology and Evolution, 14:e10903, 1-12. https://doi.org/10.1002/ece3.10903

+Part of the Supporting Information is a narrated movie (based on animations produced by this package), downloadable [here](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fece3.10903&file=ece310903-sup-0002-MovieS1.zip).

-The package implements the simplex and S-map algorithms of empirical dynamic modelling, and creates visualisations to help understand the methods, for example:
+The package implements the simplex and S-map algorithms of empirical dynamic modelling (EDM), and creates visualisations to help understand the methods, for example:

 ![](vignettes/pbsEDM_movie_tstar_39.gif)

 Users can also analyse their own data.
-The package complements our manuscript *Explaining empirical dynamic modelling using verbal, graphical, and mathematical approaches* being submitted as a Research Article to *Ecology and Evolution*.
 The package can be installed directly from GitHub (see instructions below).

+The name `pbsEDM` combines two acronyms -- PBS (our workplace, the Pacific Biological Station, in British Columbia, Canada) and EDM.

 ## Vignettes